gisce/lleida_net_api/README.md

-# Lleida.net Click & Sign client
+# Lleida.net Click & Sign and SMS client

-It provides a Python client desired to interact with Lleida.net Click & Sign API.
+It provides a Python client desired to interact with Lleida.net Click & Sign API and SMS API.

 ## Usage